saiamrit/technical-blog/_posts/2021-07-31-read-papers.md

 	5.  **Clarity**: How clearly does the abstract explain the problem statement and their approach towards it.
 -   Based on our understanding of first pass, we decide weather to go forward or stop with the paper for a detailed study into further passes.

-> After the first pass, we understand the gist of the paper and get into the intent and thinking of the author.

 While discussing about literature survey, I mentioned about the 10% study on each resource to figure out if that resource is relevant to us.
 The 10% basically meant doing a first pass over all the resources.

+> **Note:** After the first pass, we understand the gist of the paper and get into the intent and thinking of the author.

 ### Second Pass